SituFont: A Just-in-Time Adaptive Intervention System for Enhancing Mobile Readability in Situational Visual Impairments: SituFont System Design and Implementation

 \subsubsection{Adaptive User Interface}

-As described in Section 5.1.1 and illustrated in Figure 5, the controls for adjusting text parameters are developed using native Android.
-During the data collection process, text adjustments are made by dynamically controlling various properties of the TextView in real-time.
-When the user long-presses the screen for 1 second, the phone briefly vibrates, indicating that the Font Adjustment Model has optimized the font settings based on the current environmental parameters.
+As described in Section \ref{subsubsec:Design_ML} and illustrated in Figure \ref{fig:User interface}, the controls to adjust the text parameters are developed in native Android, allowing dynamic adjustment of the font parameters based on environmental context.